-If you’re struggling with ongoing stress and exhaustion, you might take comfort in knowing that “burn-out” is now officially recognized as an occupational phenomenon.
-Making headway in the ongoing campaign to recognize and prevent the often-debilitating effects of burn-out, The World Health Organization (WHO) has concluded that burn-out is a syndrome worthy of being added to the International Classification of Diseases (ICD), the guide utilized worldwide by health practitioners to diagnose medical conditions.
+If you’re struggling with ongoing stress and exhaustion, you might take comfort in knowing that ‘burn-out’ is now officially recognized as an occupational phenomenon.
+Making headway in the ongoing campaign to recognize and prevent the often-debilitating effects of burn-out, The World Health Organization (WHO) has concluded that burn-out is an occupational syndrome worthy of heightened attention.

 What does this mean for you or loved ones suffering from burn-out?
 For starters, those who suffer from burn-out may now feel validated.
-No longer is burn-out just an idea or catch-phrase; it’s an official condition that medical practitioners can now recognize and treat based on formal criteria.
-The ongoing debate about whether or not burn-out is a “real” medical condition has now been put to rest.
-It might be comforting to know that the WHO has officially defined burn-out as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
+No longer is burn-out just an idea or catch-phrase; it’s a recognized syndrome that practitioners can now assess and treat based on certain criteria.
+Although there is ongoing debate about whether or not burn-out is an actual medical condition, it’s comforting to know that the WHO has officially defined burn-out as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 There’s much more to be done to acknowledge and treat burn-out, but progress is being made.

 The Negative Effects of Burn-Out

 Aside from the official wording above, it’s important to remember that burn-out can result from situations other than “workplace stress.”
 Indeed, many life challenges can leave a person feeling mentally, emotionally, and physically stressed and exhausted.
 Indeed, long-term stress has been shown to have a significant negative impact on an individual’s overall mental and physical health.

 Burn-out creeps in over time, so it can be difficult to notice the cumulative effects of ongoing stress.
 Your entire being is affected, so it’s important to look for physical, mental, emotional, and behavioral symptoms.
 It’s not uncommon for burn-out to hit you like a brick wall as you wake up one day thinking, “What hit me?
 I’m so exhausted I can’t even move.”